TAPevents/tap-i18n/README.md

 Translations files should end with lang_tag.i18n.json.

-You can split translations of a certain language to multiple files.
-We ignore prefixed text.
-You can have file named: menu.en.i18n.json, we add its translations the same way we add those of en.i18n.json .
+You can split translations of a certain language to multiple files, we ignore the prefixed text, e.g., we add the translations of menu.en.i18n.json in the same way we add those of en.i18n.json .

+You can put languages files anywhere in your project tree, as long as they are common to both your server and client - **do not put languages files under /client or under /server**.

 **Step 4:** Initiate the client language on startup